 X3D Version 4 Overview

-X3D® version 4 (X3D4) is a major upgrade to the Extensible 3D (X3D) Graphics International Standard that provides close support for the HTML5 Recommendation.
-This is major work in progress, expected to include several future versions.
-This effort is driven by the X3D Graphics Working Group with contributions from other working groups and daily community outreach.
+The X3D® version 4 (X3D4) Architecture Specification is a major upgrade to the Extensible 3D (X3D) Graphics International Standard that provides close support for the HTML5 Recommendation, Khronos glTF Physically Based Rendering (PBR), Web Audio API, and MIDI 2.0, along with numerous other features.
+Humanoid Animation 2.0 (HAnim2) is also fully supported, including BVH-style motion animation.
+This mature specification is a major update building on prior versions of X3D and Virtual Reality Modeling Language (VRML).
+This effort is driven by the X3D Graphics Working Group with many contributions from multiple working groups and daily community outreach.

 - Features.
-X3D4 Highlights provides a quicklook of major features under development.
+X3D4 Highlights provides a quicklook of major features including HTML5, glTF, Web Audio API, and MIDI 2.0 standards.

 - Preview.
-X3D4 Public Working Draft Specification first release for Web3D 2019 and SIGGRAPH conferences.
+X3D4 Public Working Draft Specification for 25th-anniversary Web3D 2020 Conference and Web3D Consortium ballot.

-- Last year.
+- Aligning.
 X3D Futures: what is happening, how to get involved! presentation from Web3D 2018 Conference, Poznan Poland, 22 June 2018.

 - Launch.
 Future of X3D presentation and detailed notes from Web3D 2017 Conference, Brisbane Australia, 7 June 2017 (photograph).